Previous Budgets

 2023

 Following a number of amendments to the proposed 2023 Business Plan and Budget, Council approved the City’s portion of the 2023 Budget on February 15, 2023.
-City Council froze spending on City Hall's Operating Budget in 2023, while also increasing the contribution to the Infrastructure Investment Fund to 2% for the next three years (1% will be funded through the City’s reinvestment reserve).
+City Council froze spending on City Hall's Operating Budget in 2023, while also increasing the contribution to Infrastructure Investment Funding to 2% for the next three years (1% will be funded through the City’s reinvestment reserve).
 The service partner portion of the Budget was approved on March 8, 2023, with a 1.89% increase.

 2022